Carlos Bea: Federal judicial service

 Bea had previously been nominated in 1991 to be a federal district judge for the United States District Court for the Northern District of California by President George H. W. Bush, but he never received a vote in the Senate.

 Bush nominated Bea to the Ninth Circuit on April 11, 2003.
 The United States Senate confirmed him on September 29, 2003 by a 86–0 vote.
 Bea received his commission on October 1, 2003.
-In June 2019, Bea announced that he will assume senior status upon the nomination, confirmation and appointment of his successor.
+In June 2019, Bea announced his intention to assume senior status upon the nomination, confirmation and appointment of a successor.
 He assumed senior status on December 12, 2019.

-Personal
+Personal life

 His son is Olympic rower Sebastian Bea.
+The Bea family lived in the historic Casebolt House (built c.
+1865) in Cow Hollow, San Francisco.